filipre/signalbot/Readme.md

 *Documentation work in progress.
 Feel free to open an issue for questions.*

-The package provides a methods to easily listen for incoming messages and responding or reacting on them.
+The package provides methods to easily listen for incoming messages and responding or reacting on them.
 It also provides a class to develop new commands which then can be registered within the bot.

 ### Signalbot